Your Guide To Healthy Bones

 - Don’t forget protein: Some experts believe we need more protein as we get older.
 Eat at least 1-1.2g protein per 1kg of body weight per day.
 Make sure it’s good quality, lean protein, such as chicken, turkey, fish or eggs.

 - Don’t smoke: Tobacco has a toxic effect on bones and can also lead to earlier menopause and the loss of bone-protective oestrogen.

 - Eat at least five a day: Fruit and particularly veg are a rich source of nutrients, and help to reduce calcium loss.

 - Cut down on alcohol: This has a toxic effect on bones, and blocks the absorption of calcium and vitamin D. The Chief Medical Officer recommends a maximum of 14 units a week for men and women, consumed over at least two or three days, with a couple of alcohol-free days a week.

 - Keep salt to less than 6g a day: A high intake increases calcium loss.

 - Take regular weight-bearing exercise: Try brisk walking, dancing, tennis – encouraging the muscles to ‘pull’ on the bones helps to make them stronger.
 Balance is also important to prevent falls, so try t’ai chi or yoga.

-Check your risk of osteoporosis at nos.org.uk/risk or talk to your GP.
+Check your risk of osteoporosis by talking to your GP.